plone/documentation/docs/i18n-l10n/translating-text-strings.md

 _ = MessageFactory('youpackage.name')
 ```

-After the setup above, you can use the message factory to mark strings with translation domains.
+Now you can use the message factory to mark strings with translation domains.

 ```python
 from your.app.package import _